 Today’s business IT ecosystem is dominated by cloud vendors and service management companies offering out-of-the-box solutions for a range of operational needs.
 You can use clouds to provide data storage and security, support application development, and drive workflow automation.
-However, challenges associated with keeping track of cloud spend and utilisation may disrupt your digital transformation efforts.
+However, challenges associated with keeping track of cloud spend and utilization may disrupt your digital transformation efforts.

 Even if an integration is successful, there’s no guarantee that your new hybrid cloud or multi-cloud environment will provide the seamless functionality or ROI your users and stakeholders expect.
-Updated ITSM is critical to ensuring that all cloud investments deliver value at every level of your organisation, both immediately after implementation and in the years ahead.
+Updated ITSM is critical to ensuring that all cloud investments deliver value at every level of your organization, both immediately after implementation and in the years ahead.